matdurand/structurizr-c4plantuml-exporter/README.md

 ## Why?

-By default, Structurizr don't care much about layout, because if you use Structurizr online or Structurizr Lite, you can adjust the diagrams manually and the positions would be recorded.
+By default, Structurizr doesn't care much about layout, because if you use Structurizr online or Structurizr Lite, you can adjust the diagrams manually and the positions would be recorded.

 I wanted to use Structurizr but still use the auto-layout and have a bit more control over the layout, hence this small POC was born.